backstage/backstage/docs/plugins/analytics.md

   automatically as part of the `extension` in which the `filter` event was captured).

-- On the flip side, when adding `attributes` to an event, look at existing events and see if the data you are capturing matches the intention, type, or even the content of _their_ `attributes`.
-For instance, it may be common for events that involve the Catalog to add details like entity `name`, `kind`, and/or `namespace` as `attributes`.
-Using the same keys in your event will ensure that events instrumented across plugins can easily be aggregated.
+- On the flip side, when adding `attributes` to or `context` around an event, look at existing events and see if the data you are capturing matches the intention, type, or even the content of _their_ `attributes` or `context`.
+  For instance, it's common for events that involve the Catalog to include an `entityRef` contextual key.
+Using the same keys and values in your event will ensure that events instrumented across plugins can easily be aggregated.

 ### Unit Testing Event Capture